about

 A multidisciplinary artist herself, Micah enjoys working with collaborators across a range of artistic specializations.
 Alongside mezzo-soprano Joanne Evans, Micah is a co-founder of LOAM, an artistic partnership presenting semi-immersive theatrical and musical works.
 Current projects include co-conceiving, producing, and performing as a featured singer in The Fragile Femme, in collaboration with director George Miller and choreographer Matilda Sakamoto; as well producing and conducting a newly commissioned chamber opera, Daughter of God, which was recently presented in open workshop at the Curtis Institute of Music.

-In concert, Micah has performed as the alto soloist in the Mozart Requiem, Bach Magnificat in D, Rachmaninoff Vespers, and Handel’s Messiah, to name a few.
+As a vocalist in concert, Micah has performed as the alto soloist in the Mozart Requiem, Bach Magnificat in D, Rachmaninoff Vespers, and Handel’s Messiah, to name a few.
 Micah has also performed multiple operatic roles and extensive art song and chamber music repertoire.
 An enthusiastic proponent of song new and old, Micah has trained and performed at the Vancouver International Song Institute, SongFest, and Source Song Festival, where she collaborated with several notable living composers.
+Micah has appeared with professional ensembles including the Grant Park Symphony Chorus, Philadelphia Orchestra Symphonic Chorus, and the American Symphony Orchestra Festival Chorale.
+Micah also served as the Alto Artist in Residence at Rockefeller Memorial Chapel at The University of Chicago for two years, where she was a regularly-featured soloist.

 Micah is represented by Intermusica for worldwide management.